Mount Elbrus: Mountaineering

 During Soviet times, Mount Elbrus was home to climbing speed competitions and was training for national Himalayan expeditions (1982 and 1989).
 The best mountaineers tested their endurance during this prestigious event.
 In September 1987, Vladimir Balyberdine organized the first official race between the refuge and the pass.
 In 1990, Anatoli Boukreev set a record by climbing from the refuge to the eastern summit in a time of 1 hour and 47 minutes.
 In 2005, with the growing enthusiasm for extreme sports and the increase in the number of mountaineers in Russia, this tradition was relaunched and a new race was organized between Bochki and the western summit.
 In 2006, the best mountaineers from the former Soviet republics participated in the competition: Denis Urubko from Kazakhstan, Sergei Seliverstov and Alexander Kerimov from Kyrgyzstan, and Sergei Sourmonin from Russia.
 For the first time, one of the routes offered a height difference of over 3,000 metres, starting at the Azaou glades at an altitude of 2,400 metres and arriving at the western summit.
 Denis Ouroubko set a time of 3 hours 55 minutes and 58 seconds on this course.
 On the route starting from the Garabachi huts, Svetlana Sharipova was the best female with a time of 3 hours 21 minutes and 29 seconds.

 In 1997, Swedish mountaineers Jon Wilhelmsson (1976, Ockelbo, Sweden) and Niklas summited Mount Elbrus, executing a remarkable descent using the Telemark skiing technique.
 Whether they were the first foreign skiers to achieve this feat remains uncertain.
 No documented instances of earlier Telemark descents from Mount Elbrus by foreigners have been found.

 It is possible to go around Mount Elbrus.
 The easiest route takes between eight and ten days of hiking, with the crossing of several glaciers and the crossing of many passes.
 It starts from the village of Baksan in the Kirtyk valley, then passes through the Kirtykaouch pass (3,242 m), descends to the Malka river where it is possible to discover the Sultan Falls from a height of forty metres near the sources. the Jilasu, then connects Khourzouk after the Bourountach pass (3,072 m), and finally crosses the Oullou-Kam river, the Khoti Outaou pass (3,456 m), the Azaou glacier to descend to Terskol and finally return to the point of departure.

-In September 2012, an emergency shelter is installed on the "saddle" of Elbrus, between the eastern summit and the western summit, station EG 5300.
+In September 2012, an emergency shelter was installed on the "saddle" of Elbrus, between the eastern summit and the western summit, station EG 5300.
 It was then the highest mountain refuge in Europe.
 However, the shelter was destroyed by winds in December of the same year.
 In 2013, a new, more modest emergency shelter, capable of accommodating four to six people, was built 300 metres from the EG 5300 station, by the Russian Mountaineering Federation.